 to work abroad in 103 nations.

 Cuba sends doctors and medical resources all over the world.
-In the midst of last summer’s Operation Protective Edge in Gaza, Cuba sent six tons of medical supplies and drugs to affected Palestinians; and in the aftermath of the 2010 Haitian earthquake, Cuban doctors were the first to arrive on the ground.
+In the midst of the 2014 Operation Protective Edge in Gaza, Cuba sent six tons of medical supplies and drugs to affected Palestinians; and in the aftermath of the 2010 Haitian earthquake, Cuban doctors were the first to arrive on the ground.
 Moreover, with 930 total healthcare professionals involved, they comprised the largest contingent of aid workers for the disaster.
 With operating rooms open 18 hours a day and a donation of 400,000 tetanus vaccines for the wounded, Cuban aid saved countless lives.

 Many countries praised Cuba for its exceptional response to the Ebola crisis in West Africa.
 Cuba extended substantial human resources to the region.
-As Gail Reed, co-founder of Medical Education Cooperation with Cuba (MEDICC) explained: “This is something built into the psyche of Cuban doctors and nurses—the idea that ‘I am a public servant…It’s coming from a commitment to make health care a universally accepted right.
+As Gail Reed, co-founder of Medical Education Cooperation with Cuba (MEDICC) explained: “This is something built into the psyche of Cuban doctors and nurses—the idea that ‘I am a public servant…It’s coming from a commitment to make health care a universally accepted right.”